(2007 Oct 24 blog post)

 In other words, it is STILL THE CASE that a PERSON HALF-WAY AROUND THE WORLD FROM ME (or next door) CAN PUT FILES IN THE WINDOWS SYSTEM DIRECTORY --- AND ENTRIES IN MY REGISTRY.
 But I, the owner of the computer, still, cannot remove files from the System directory in a direct or user-friendly way.

 I think I understand what is going on here.
 Microsoft can say they have provided a more secure system.
-BUT ... they do NOT provide any user-friendly help on how to implement a more secure system with the user administration facility, for the new XP user to easily discover the existence of that facility.
+BUT ... they do NOT provide any user-friendly help on how to implement a more secure system with the user administration facility.
+Microsoft does not help the new XP user to easily discover the existence of that facility.

 Why Microsoft is not motivated to provide a strong file permissions system :